 a past president of the NATA, serving in that office from 1992 -

 1996.
-Nine staff athletic trainers and four graduate students serve as clinical instructors for the
+Nine staff athletic trainers and four graduate students serve as preceptors for the

 program.
 Clinical experiences also include off-campus

 sites in physical therapy clinics, colleges, and high schools